Securing a work permit is something you should be very careful of when working in Bali or employing a foreign national there.

 The patience of Balinese immigration officers came to an end and working on a tourist visa is a risk that no company or individual should take.

-Better safe than sorry – a work permit, work visa and business visa are not the same, and it is important not to confuse them.
+Better safe than sorry – in case you do not know, a work permit, work visa and business visa are not the same, and it is important not to ever confuse one with the other.

-A work permit (IMTA) is the only document which allows its holders to be legally employed in Indonesia.
-Its application usually goes hand in hand with a work visa (KITAS), but one does not replace the other.
+A work permit (IMTA) is the only document that allows its holders to be legally employed in Bali or in other parts of Indonesia.
+Its application usually goes hand in hand with a work visa (KITAS/ITAS).
+However, it is crucial to take note that one does not replace the other.

-The process might take 2 months while the validity of the permit is limited to a maximum of 1 or 6 months or 1 year.
+The process of work permit application in Bali might take up to two (2) months while the validity of the permit is limited to a maximum of 1 or 6 months or 1 year.

 Outsourcing the procedure will save you the precious time, and we will make sure that a foreign national will join your team in Bali as soon as possible.